kchenturtles/PassionfruitKitchen/content/posts/rice-paper-roll.md

 ---
-title: "Rice Paper Sushi Rolls"
+title: "Rice Paper Sushi"
 date: 2024-04-19T20:24:47-04:00
 categories: ["lunch", "snacks", "dinner"]
 featured_categories: ["one-pot"]
 tags: ["vegetarian", "pescetarian", "dairy-free", "gluten-free"]
 toc: true
-summary: "My family likes to make sushi at home.
-Granted, it's probably not very authentic, but it still tastes great!
-We usually make it with surimi, cucumber, and avocado, sometimes we swap surimi for smoked salmon.
+summary: "My family sometimes likes to make sushi at home.
+Granted, it's probably not very authentic, but it still tastes pretty good.
+We usually make it with surimi, cucumber, and avocado; sometimes we swap surimi for smoked salmon.
 So, how did this recipe come about?
-Well, a few weeks ago I was grocery shopping and bought some rice paper, mostly because I've seen it being used a ton of ways on Instagram and wanted to give it a try.
-When my family was making sushi together later that weekend, I looked at the rice paper and came up with a neat idea -- why not wrap sushi in it? "
+A few weeks ago I was grocery shopping and bought some rice paper, mostly because I've seen it being used a ton of ways on Instagram and wanted to give it a try.
+When my family was making sushi together later that weekend, I looked at the rice paper and came up with a neat idea -- why not use it in sushi?"
 dropCap: true
 displayInMenu: true
 summer: true